-Adidas Released a New ‘Multicolor’ Ultra Boost for Women Only
+Adidas Has Released a New ‘Multicolor’ Ultra Boost for Women Only

 Whether you’re trying to emulate your favorite celebrities or just want to add a new look to your sneaker rotation, Adidas’ latest Ultra Boost Uncaged release is worth considering.

-Officially color-coded as “Core Black/Gray,” this women’s-exclusive Adidas Ultra Boost Uncaged features subtle multicolor speckles throughout its otherwise monochromatic upper.
+Officially color-coded as “Core Black/Gray,” this women’s exclusive Adidas Ultra Boost Uncaged features subtle multicolor speckles throughout its otherwise monochromatic upper.
 And while its look isn’t quite as striking as shoes such as Ronnie Fieg’s Ultra Boost Mid collab or the “Chinese New Year” Ultra Boost 3.0, the subdued pattern on the Ultra Boost Uncaged is a breath of fresh air.

-In addition to its colorful Primeknit upper, this Ultra Boost Uncaged is finished off with full-length Boost tooling and a durable Continental rubber outsole.
+This Ultra Boost Uncaged is finished off with full-length Boost tooling and a durable Continental rubber outsole.

 The “Multicolor” Ultra Boost Uncaged is available now in women’s sizes 6 through 11.5 from adidas.com.
-Previous launches from retailers such as Sneakersnstuff sold out quickly, so don’t hesitate to pick these up while you have the chance.
+Previous launches from retailers such as Sneakersnstuff sold out quickly.

 Adidas Ultra Boost Uncaged “Multicolor,” $180; adidas.com